What are the 7 Ps of Marketing?

 - Do you want to converse directly with your customers as they purchase, or do you want a third party to solve customer service issues?

-People refers to anyone who comes in contact with your customer, even indirectly, so make sure you're recruiting the best talent at all levels—not just in customer service.
+People refers to anyone who comes in contact with your customer, even indirectly, so make sure you're recruiting the best talent at all levels—not just in customer service and sales force.

 Here’s what you can do to ensure your people are making the right impact on your customers: